BSGreaves/dynamiccards/README.md

 ## Usage

-Add text to te user input.
+Add text to the user input.
 When you click the "create" button, a card containing your text will be added to the DOM.
 By clicking the "delete" button on a card, the card will be eliminated from the DOM.

 ## Installation

 ```
 git clone https://github.com/BSGreaves/dynamiccards.git
-cd blog
+cd dynamiccards
 npm install http-server -g
 http-server -p 8080
 ```